Twenty-year terror war leaves U.S. military struggling to meet new challenges

 Struggles at sea

-The Heritage index charted the struggles the Navy faces in meeting its needs as its mission worldwide expands.
-The service “desperately” needs a larger fleet of 400 ships, but current and forecasted levels of funding will prevent this from happening in the foreseeable future, according to the Heritage analysts.
+The Heritage index charted the Navy’s struggles to meet its needs for an expanding mission worldwide.
+The service “desperately” needs a more extensive fleet of 400 ships, but current and forecast funding levels will prevent such growth in the foreseeable future, Heritage analysts said.

-Some of the premier naval platforms in the U.S. inventory — such as the ballistic missile and fast-attack submarines — are rapidly approaching the end of their life span.
-The Navy doesn’t anticipate any real growth for another 15 to 20 years, Mr. Wood said.
+Some of the premier naval platforms in the U.S. inventory, such as the ballistic missile and fast-attack submarines, are rapidly approaching the end of their life spans.
+The Navy doesn’t anticipate any significant growth for another 15 to 20 years, Mr. Wood said.

 “If the United States is going to project power across vast stretches of ocean, it’s going to need large, capable multipurpose ships that can do that,” Mr. Wood said.
 “If you’re working in coastal waters like China is — you’re not going any further out than about 300 miles — you can buy smaller ships that are more relevant to that environment, have them in greater quantity and support that naval power by land-based air and missile systems.”